After a heart attack, treatment focuses on preventing a future heart attack or any related complications, like a stroke.

-If you’re vegetarian, you may not be getting enough vitamin B12 or iron.
-Your doctor can check for these nutrients in your blood, and they’ll recommend supplementation if your levels are low.
+If you’re a vegetarian, you may not be getting enough vitamin B-12 or iron.
+Your doctor can order tests to check for these nutrients in your blood.
+They’ll recommend supplementation if your levels are low.

 Nutrition is a key component to your overall health, especially when it comes to matters of the heart.
-Aside from eating well, other lifestyle habits can promote heart health, too.
+Aside from eating well, other lifestyle habits can help promote heart health, too.

 Getting regular exercise

-The AHA recommends you get at least 75 minutes of vigorous activity or 150 minutes of moderate activity per week.
+The American Heart Association recommends you get at least 75 minutes of vigorous activity or 150 minutes of moderate activity per week.
 Talk to your doctor about a safe routine if you’re new to exercising.

 Lose weight, if needed

 Ask your doctor if you’re within a healthy weight range.
 Excess body weight puts unneeded strain on the heart.

-Learn to manage your stress
+Learn to manage stress

 Quitting smoking is important for your health whether you have a heart condition or not.
-If you smoke, talk to your doctor for tips on how to start on your journey to quitting.
-They can recommend online resources, mobile apps, and support groups for you to
+If you smoke, talk to your doctor about tips on how to start on your journey to quitting.

 Abstain from alcohol